typeblogger/typeblogger.github.io/_posts/2016-7-3-how-to-promote-your-blog.md

 ---
 layout: post
-title: 'How To Promote Your Blog's Content: 12 Experts Share Their Tips & Insights'
+title: 'How To Promote Your Blog: 12 Experts Share Their Tips & Insights' s Content: 12 Experts Share Their Tips & Insights'
 comments: true
 published: false
 feature-img: img/macbook_iphone.jpeg
 author: bruno
 ---

-Content marketing is different these days.
-In the past, anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.

-But now?
-Sorry, but you won’t get any.

-As more and more people start to understand how effective content marketing can be, content creation levels are at an all time high. _Gazillions_ of blog posts are published on the Internet every day.

-So now, if you want to really succeed, you need to create an amazing piece of content, and then promote the heck out of it.

-But how do you even promote your content in the first place?
-This is a big question most bloggers are faced with.
+Does this sound familiar to you?

+You write an awesome post, hit publish, then sit back and wait for the hordes of adoring fans to leave hundreds of comments on your site.

+Except…

+Crickets.

+Sound familiar?

+Chances are this has happened to you at least once because this is exactly how most people go around promoting their content - by spending the vast majority of their time writing it.
+The promotion part ends up being an afterthought.

+The funny thing is, this is exactly the opposite of what most big bloggers that have seen success are doing.

+As Derek Halpern of Social Triggers is always quick to say:

+_“It’s smarter to find another 10,000 people to consume what you’ve already created as opposed to creating more.
+Or, in other words, create content 20% of the time.
+Spend the other 80% of the time promoting what you’ve created.”_

+You see, it doesn’t matter how great your content is if no one knows it’s there.

+The good news?

+We're gonna change all that.

-That's why I've invited 12 experts to share their tips and insights on promoting your next piece of content more effectively and help it reach more eyes.
+I've invited 12 experts to share their tips and insights on promoting your next piece of content more effectively and help it reach more eyes.

+Just before you dive in though, grab this free content promotion checklist.
+It's packed with the essential stuff you need to do in order to effectively promote your content and get more traffic, shares and engagement.

 Without further ado, here are the experts!

-Feel free to click on the links below to go to your favourite experts.
+(Click on the links below to go directly to the experts.)

 [Tim Bourqin](#timbourqin) | [Jason Acidre](#jasonacidre) | [Michael Pozdnev](#michaelpozdnev) | [Larry Kim](#larrykim) | [Cendrine Marrouat](#cendrinemarrouat) | [Peter Sandeen](#petersandeen) | [Charli Day](#charliday)  [Rick Ramos](#rickramos) | [Tor Refsland](#torrefsland) | [Mike Allton](#mikeallton) | [Andréa Jones](#andreajones) | [Adam Connel](#adamconnel)